appleraincoat/tp/docs/UserGuide.md

   to indicate that this client index does not exist.
     * This does not apply to unrealistic index values of >= `2147483648` which results in integer overflow as expected and will no longer be interpreted as a non-zero unsigned integer.
-      Hence, below error message applies.
+      Hence, error message will be shown "Index is not a non-zero unsigned integer."

 </box>

 <box type="wrong" header="Error">

 - If `INDEX` is a **non-zero unsigned integer**, error message will be shown "Index is not a non-zero unsigned integer."
-- If there is no client with the specified INDEX in the current list, an error message will be shown: "The client index provided is invalid".
+- If there is no client with the specified `INDEX` in the current list, an error message will be shown: "The client index provided is invalid".
 - If neither index nor name is provided `delete` will show an error message "Please provide either an index or a name."
 - If both an index and name is provided `delete INDEX n/NAME` will show an error message "Please provide either an index or a name, not both."
 - If both an index and name is provided `delete n/NAME INDEX ` will show an error message "The client name provided is invalid" as INDEX is considered part of the NAME."